otavio-paz/otavio-paz.github.io/_projects/3_project.md

 ---
 layout: page
-title: Autonomous Navigation with Deep Reinforcement Learning on TurtleBot3
+title: Autonomous Navigation with DRL on TurtleBot3/4 (under changes)
-description: Under the mentorship of Professor McCarrin, this involves developing on navigation and obstacle avoidance for the TurtleBot3.
+description: Under the mentorship of Professor McCarrin, this involves developing on navigation and obstacle avoidance for the TurtleBot3 and TurtleBot4.
 img: assets/img/turtlebot-diagram.png
 importance: 3
 category: work
 ---

-Welcome to the project hub for our exploration of **Deep Reinforcement Learning (DRL)** in autonomous navigation using the **TurtleBot3 Burger**.
+Welcome to the project hub for our exploration of **Deep Reinforcement Learning (DRL)** in autonomous navigation using the **TurtleBot**.

 This research has evolved over the semesters as we explored new possibilities that aligned with the team's growing interests and desires: